 We have prepared the following guide to assist you with your electronic file preparation and submission.
 If you have a specific problem that is not covered in this guide, or have other questions, please feel free to contact us.
 Improperly prepared files can cause delays in manufacturing.

-- All fonts are outlined and included in the packaged file
+- All fonts are outlined and all Images embeded

 - Colours are in CMYK mode

-A 1/8" to 1/4" artwork bleed outside of the cut area.
-The bleed is to ensure there is no white border showing after the cut.
-Again, No white space or border should be shown between the artwork and the bleed line.
-Make sure text is 1/4" away from the cut edge to prevent accidental cropping of those text.
+A 1/8" or .125" border must be added on top of the final printed size and designs must bleed to the edge.
+No white space or border should be shown between the artwork and the bleed line.
+Make sure text is 1/4" or .25" away from the artwork edge or the trim line to prevent accidental cropping.

 Print previews are not a safe and sure measuring tool for colour accuracy.
 Colours on the file may be affected by monitor calibration, screen resolution and lighting.
 Many Pantone colours appear different when converted to a four-colour CMYK process.

 To achieve the desired colour on press, digital files must reflect accurate colour models and percentage.
 Please make sure all colours and images are in CMYK mode for colour accuracy and a better quality output.

 The following outlines the specific file requirements needed to print.
 If you have any questions, please contact our graphics department.

 - High resolution 300dpi PDF, CMYK with 1/8" or .125" bleed and crop marks

 - Trim size should be at 100% final size